-This book is divided into six parts.
-Each part is built around an overarching theme and contains a number of chapters as well as a relevant case study and a 'tool'.
-At the start of each part, an overview surveys the themes and content of the section, so you can quickly see the content of the part.
+This book is divided into five parts.
+Each part is built around an overarching theme and contains a number of chapters as well as a relevant Case Study and a 'Tool'.
+At the start of each part, an overview surveys the themes and content of the section, so you can quickly see what the part includes.